signalfx/splunk-otel-go/MIGRATING.md

 | [`tracing.WithoutLibraryTags`] | N/A (see below) |

-Note: The [`tracing.WithoutLibraryTags`] [`tracing.StartOption`] does not have an equivalent in the [Splunk Distribution of OpenTelemetry for Go].
+Note: The [`tracing.WithoutLibraryTags`] [`tracing.StartOption`] does not have an equivalent in the [Splunk Distribution of OpenTelemetry Go].
 Metadata about the tracing library is contained in the [`Resource`] associated with the [`distro.SDK`].
 See [Defining a Resource](#defining-a-resource) for more information on [`Resource`]s.